VishnuSanal/vishnusanal.github.io/content/posts/how-to-reinstall-grub-on-arch-linux.md

 - Reboot
     - `reboot`

 This was a short guide on how to reinstall GRUB on an Arch Linux PC.
-The same should work for all Arch-based OSs (I have tried on EndeavourOS; I can't vouch for others!).
+Or, a reference document for my future self! :) The same should work for all Arch-based OSs (I have tried on EndeavourOS; I can't vouch for others!).
 Huge shout out to Jazil, Shidul, Akash, Abhiram, Shijaz, and Roshan, my friends -- break more of your bootloaders!! xD

+If you found this useful, share it with someone!
+Any more tips to add?
+Ping me!
+Or, if you're just surfing around here, let's get connected.
+I love talking to new people. :) You can find me on [GitHub](https://github.com/VishnuSanal), [Twitter](https://twitter.com/VishnuSanalT), and [LinkedIn](https://www.linkedin.com/in/vishnu-sanal-t/).